-- 39 Valid, reliable measures are foundational for evaluating and monitoring performance and fostering - 40 accountability.
-The National Quality Forum (NQF) is a voluntary consensus standards-setting - 41 organization as defined by the National Technology Transfer and Advancement Act.
-14 In this role, NQF - 42 endorses performance measures as consensus standards to assess the quality of healthcare for use in - 43 accountability applications such as public reporting and payment as well as performance improvement. - 44 NQF is a neutral evaluator of performance measures, not a measure developer.
-NQF convenes diverse - 45 stakeholders to evaluate measures based on well-vetted criteria (available here). - 46 The field of performance measurement is evolving to meet the demands of increased accountability to - improve outcomes in both quality and costs.
-The direction for NQF-endorsed performance measures - 48 includes:
+Valid, reliable measures are foundational for evaluating and monitoring performance and fostering accountability.
+The National Quality Forum (NQF) is a voluntary consensus standards-setting organization as defined by the National Technology Transfer and Advancement Act.
+In this role, NQF endorses performance measures as consensus standards to assess the quality of healthcare for use in accountability applications such as public reporting and payment as well as performance improvement.
+NQF is a neutral evaluator of performance measures, not a measure developer.
+NQF convenes diverse stakeholders to evaluate measures based on well-vetted, widely accepted criteria.

+The field of performance measurement is evolving to meet the demands of increased accountability to improve outcomes in both quality and costs.
+The direction for NQF-endorsed performance measures includes:

-- driving toward higher performance reflected in more outcome measures rather than in basic processes such as performing an assessment; - · measuring disparities; - shifting toward composite measures that summarize multiple aspects of care; - harmonizing measures across sites and providers; and - conducting measurement across longitudinal patient-focused episodes including outcome measures, process measures with direct evidence of impact on desired outcomes; appropriateness measures; and cost/resource use measures coupled with quality measures, including overuse.
+- driving toward higher performance reflected in outcome measures rather than in basic processes such as performing an assessment; - measuring disparities; - shifting toward composite measures that summarize multiple aspects of care; - harmonizing measures across sites and providers; and - conducting measurement across longitudinal, patient-focused episodes including outcome measures, process measures with direct evidence of impact on desired outcomes; appropriateness measures; and cost/resource use measures coupled with quality measures, including overuse.

-- Figure 1 depicts the relationship among structure, process, and outcome.
-For NQF endorsement, the hierarchical preference is for performance measures of health outcomes that are linked directly to evidence-based processes or structures or of outcomes of substantial importance with a plausible link to healthcare processes.
+Figure 1 depicts the relationship among structure, process, and outcome.
+NQF prefers to endorse performance measures of health outcomes that are linked directly to evidence-based processes or structures, or of outcomes of substantial importance with a plausible link to healthcare processes.
 Next in the preferred hierarchy are measures of intermediate outcomes and processes closely linked to desired outcomes.
-Measures of processes that are distal to desired outcomes (e.g., assess a patient clinical parameter) and those that are satisfied by a "checkbox" are considered to have the least impact on the goal of improving healthcare and health. - Figure 1.
+Measures of processes that are distal to desired outcomes (e.g., assess a clinical parameter) and those that are satisfied by a "checkbox" are considered to have the least impact on the goal of improving healthcare and health.

+Figure 1.
 Structure-Process-Outcome